-The company has operated under the same compensation philosophy since fiscal 2011.
-The company has not made any major changes to our executive compensation program since that time, although the Compensation Committee monitors our pay program through regular market-based studies performed by their independent consultant.
+The Bank has operated under the same compensation philosophy since fiscal 2011.
+The Bank has not made any major changes to the Bank's executive compensation program since that time, although the Compensation Committee monitors its pay program through regular market-based studies performed by our independent consultant.
 Our executive compensation programs are designed to attract, motivate and retain a talented leadership team committed to driving superior results that deliver long-term shareholder value.
-Our incentive programs are designed to promote pay for performance and reward executives for performance that is aligned with the company's objectives, which ultimately creates long-term shareholder value.
-Annually, we review our compensation philosophy and our pay programs to ensure that our compensation program meets our objectives and aligns with our performance and business strategy while maintaining good corporate governance practices.
+Our incentive programs are designed to promote pay for performance and reward executives for performance that is aligned with our objectives, which ultimately creates long-term shareholder value.
+Annually, we review our pay programs to ensure that our compensation program aligns with our performance and business strategy while maintaining good corporate governance practices.

 The Compensation Committee, pursuant to its charter, provides management and the Board with guidance on matters of executive and director compensation and related benefits.
-The Compensation Committee meets in executive sessions when discussing CEO performance and specific actions related to CEO compensation.
-The Compensation Committee determines, after discussion with the Board, the compensation of the company's CEO, and determines all compensation actions for the company's other executive officers after reviewing the recommendations of the CEO.
-The Compensation Committee relies on management and outside advisers for staff work and technical guidance in conducting its affairs.
+The CEO is not present when the Compensation Committee discusses CEO performance and specific actions related to CEO compensation.
+The Compensation Committee determines, after discussion with the Board, the compensation of the Bank's CEO, and determines all compensation actions for the Bank's other executive officers after reviewing the recommendations of the CEO.
+The Compensation Committee relies on management and outside advisers for technical guidance in conducting its affairs.
 It retains full authority to engage independent third party advisers, including PricewaterhouseCoopers LLP, to conduct independent studies and provide objective advice on executive and director compensation.
-PricewaterhouseCoopers LLP's primary role with the company has been as independent adviser to the Compensation Committee on executive compensation matters.
-The company also retains Goodwin Procter LLP for legal and advisory services on executive compensation matters, including the drafting of compensation plan documents.
-The company may use other firms from time to time in the normal course of business.
+PricewaterhouseCoopers LLP's primary role with the Bank has been as independent adviser to the Compensation Committee on executive compensation matters.
+The Bank also retains Goodwin Procter LLP for legal and advisory services on executive compensation matters, including the drafting of compensation plan documents.
+The Bank may use other firms from time to time in the normal course of business.